orhanobut/bee/README.md

 #### Add more options to the settings.

 - Just create a method and use annotation and provide the signature.
+- You can add as many as options you want.
+All methods will be called individually.

 #### More